dalealleshouse/zero-to-devops/README.md

-# Zero to DevOps in Under an Hour with Kubernetes
+# Zero to DevOps in Under an Hour with Kubernetes  - Azure Edition!

 This repo contains the demo code presented in the Zero to DevOps talk.
 Slides available [here](http://slides.com/dalealleshouse/kube)

+The demo utilizes Windows Subsystem for Linux; however, it should work equally well using your favorite command line.

 ## Abstract